SchulzLab/ORNA/README.md

 -input | Input fasta file (for single end mode)| -pair1 | First mate of the pair (for paired-end mode) |
 -pair2 | Second mate of the pair (for paired-end mode) |
--output | Output fasta file| Default "Normalized.fa" -nb-cores | number of cores (does not work for paired end mode)| Default 1 -type | type of the output file (fasta/fastq)| Default fasta
+-output | Prefix of the output file| Default "Normalized" -nb-cores | number of cores (does not work for paired end mode)| Default 1 -type | type of the output file (fasta/fastq)| Default fasta